 It’s one of our most vital nutrients, but our modern day lives mean that we are often deficient.
 This can be due to;

-- We don’t eat enough magnesium rich foods (mainly dark green leafy veg!)
+- Not enough magnesium rich foods in our diets (mainly dark green leafy veg!)

 - It is quickly depleted by stress (which most of us suffer from!)